 Main Content Area

 Xiangwei Zhou received his Ph.D. degree in Electrical and Computer Engineering from Georgia Institute of Technology, Atlanta, Georgia, in 2011, under the guidance of Prof. Geoffrey Ye Li.
 He received his master's degree in Information and Communication Engineering from Zhejiang University, Hangzhou, China and his bachelor's degree in Communication Engineering from Nanjing University of Science and Technology, Nanjing, China, in 2007 and 2005, respectively.

 Since August 2015, Dr. Zhou has been with the Division of Electrical and Computer Engineering at Louisiana State University (LSU).
 Prior to that, he was an Assistant Professor in the Department of Electrical and Computer Engineering at Southern Illinois University Carbondale from 2013 to 2015 and a Senior Systems Engineer with Marvell Semiconductor, Santa Clara, California, from 2011 to 2013.

 Dr. Zhou's general research interests include wireless communications, statistical signal processing, and cross-layer optimization, with current emphasis on spectrum and energy efficient communications, coexistence of wireless systems, and machine learning for intelligent communications.
 He is the ECE Outstanding Teacher of Year 2014 at Southern Illinois University Carbondale and a recipient of the Best Paper Award at the 2014 International Conference on Wireless Communications and Signal Processing.
 Dr. Zhou is a Senior Member of IEEE and is currently serving as an editor for IEEE Transactions on Wireless Communications.

-Dr. Xiangwei Zhou is looking for self-motivated Ph.D. students with bachelor's or master's (preferred) degrees in EE or related fields, starting as early as Fall 2017, to work with him on exciting research topics and funded projects.
+Dr. Xiangwei Zhou is looking for self-motivated Ph.D. students with bachelor's or master's (preferred) degrees in EE or related fields to work with him on exciting research topics and funded projects.
 If you are interested, please email Dr. Zhou with your resume and transcripts.